MatteoDeC/CodingTest/README.md

 * A ASP .Net Core Web Api Project, based on .Net 6.0.
 * No MVC pattern or controllers have been implemented to keep it minimal.
+* Options can be passed as path parameters in Get requests, purely for practical and simplicity reasons.
 * Logging: each request and response is logged to a daily rolling file (max 10MB) inside the `Logs` folder.
-* Docker: solution implements a dockerfile to automatically configre a Docker container (for Windows)
+* Docker: solution implements a dockerfile to automatically configre a Docker container (for Windows).
-* Documentation: a Swagger page appears by default when running the solution, showing complete documentation about the APIs
+* Documentation: a Swagger page appears by default when running the solution, showing complete documentation about the APIs.
-* Actions: a Github action has been implemented (`workflow/build.yml`) to automatically build the project on each push
+* Actions: a Github action has been implemented (`workflow/build.yml`) to automatically build the project on each push.

+## Unit Testing

+* A python script (`UnitTest.py`) for Unit Testing is available in the solution folder.

 ## Getting Started